aliraah/hug-bounter/README.md

 # hug-bounter
-Be the first to report the bug!
+Be the first to report the bugs!

 Hug Bounter provides you with easy access to latest bug bounty program data available on HackerOne, Bugcrowd, Intigriti, and YesWeHack.